nekomaru555555-web/CattitudeFlow/Manual_en.md

 | `2` | Two panes |
 | `3` | Three panes (all panes visible simultaneously) ※ Default |

+The selected pane mode is applied immediately and restored when you reopen the note.
+In 3-pane mode, the Summary pane remains visible.

 **Tabs**

 | Tab | Description |
 |-----|-------------|
 | Edit | CodeMirror editor |
 | Preview | Markdown preview (with table of contents) |

+- Press `Ctrl+F` while the editor is focused to open the localized search panel
+- Use the PDF button on the Preview tab to export with the current background styling

 **Markdown Toolbar**